Kankakee Office Champaign Office Danville Office

 What Do I Need to Prove My Catastrophic Injury Case?

-1. Duty of care: The responsible party had a legal obligation to keep you safe
+- Duty of care: The party had an obligation to keep you safe.

-2. Breach of duty: They failed to meet that obligation due to negligence or misconduct
+- Breach of duty: They failed that obligation through negligence.

 How Can a Personal Injury Lawyer Help My Case?

-• Calculate the full extent of your damages, including future medical costs.
+- Calculate the full extent of future medical costs.